HRV Research & Clinical Trials

 Human rhinoviruses (HRV), first discovered in the 1950s, are responsible for more than one-half of cold-like illnesses and cost billions of pounds annually in medical visits and missed days of work.
 However, there are currently no approved antiviral therapies for HRV, and treatment remains primarily supportive.

-hVIVO has championed human challenge models using HRV which has been used in HRV studies with clients.
-Viral exacerbated asthma attacks have become a major issue, with over 80% of viral exacerbated asthma incidents being triggered by HRV infections.
-Our highly respected asthma model, a valuable tool for assessing new asthma therapeutics, announced in December 2014 was defined using our HRV stock.
+hVIVO has championed human challenge models using HRV which has been used in common cold studies with clients and we continue to investigate additional applications where this model can help address critical clinical questions.
+In asthma, over 80% of viral exacerbated asthma incidents being triggered by HRV infections.
+Our highly respected asthma viral exacerbation model, a valuable tool for assessing new asthma therapeutics, was defined using our HRV stock and we have also developed a model for cough based on HRV.

 Rigorously characterised viral stocks